Samsung/tizen-docs/docs/application/dotnet/guides/nlp/nlp.md

     using Tizen.Nlp;
     ```

+<h2>Receive WordTokenize Tokens</h2>
-## Receive Tokens and Tags - WordTokenize
+## Receive Tokens - WordTokenize

-receive the tokens from sentence:
+Receive the tokens from sentence:

 1. Construct NaturalLanguageProcess on OnCreate(), and connect the Nlp service on init of app: